When you're looking to lose weight and improve your health, healthy eating is a must.

 - Drain excess liquid.
 Roughly chop cauliflower, return to the bowl, and cover to keep warm.

 - In a medium-large pot, cook pasta per package instructions, about 8 minutes.
-Add the boiled pasta into the cauliflower bowl.
+Add the boiled pasta to the cauliflower bowl.
 Cover to keep warm.

-- Spray a skillet with nonstick spray and heat it with medium-high heat.
+- Coat a skillet with a nonstick spray and heat up to medium-high.
 Cook and stir onion until softened and slightly browned, 4 – 6 minutes.

 - Add cooked onion, drained chiles, and jalapeño to the cauliflower and pasta.
 Stir well, and re-cover to keep warm.